IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 The operator will seek to the offset position saved in the checkpoint.
 The operator will begin consuming records starting from this position.

 #### ResetToInitialState
 The first time the operator was started, the initial offset that the KafkaConsumer client would begin reading from was stored in the JCP operator.
 When `resetToInitialState()` is called, the operator will retrieve this initial offset from the JCP and seek to this position.
-The operator will begin consumer records starting from this position.
+The operator will begin consume records starting from this position.

 For details about the consistent region handling when operators are a group of consumers, read [this article](https://ibmstreams.github.io/streamsx.kafka/docs/user/ConsumerGroupConsistentRegion/).

 ### Input Ports

-The operator has a control input port, that can be used to assign and de-assign topic partitions with offsets from which the operator is to consume tuples.
+The operator has a control input port, that can be used to add or remove subscription or to (manually) assign and de-assign topic partitions with offsets from which the operator is to consume tuples.
-When the operator is configured with the optional input port, the parameters **topic**, **pattern**, **partition**, **startPosition** and related are ignored.
-Kafka's group management is disabled when the control port is used because the consumer manually assigns to topic partitions.
+When the operator is configured with the optional input port, the parameters **topic**, **pattern**, **partition**, **startPosition** and related must not be used.
+When a _topic subscription_ is added via control port, Kafka's group management is enabled.
+Topic partitions are assigned by Kafka.
+When individual partitions are assigned via control port, group management is disabled.

+Assignments and subscriptions via control port cannot be mixed.
+Note, that it is not possible to use both assignment and subscription, it is also not possible to subscribe after a previous assignment and unassignment, and vice versa.

+Use of control port in consistent region is deprecated and not recommended.
+Managing _subscriptions_ via control port is not supported in consistent regions.
+Managing _partition assignments_ is supported in a consistent region.

 ### Output Ports